KSEGIT/KSEGIT/README.md

 # Hi!

-Software Engineer with a strong foundation in cybersecurity, software development, and penetration testing.
+I'm a Software Engineer with a strong foundation in cybersecurity, software development, and penetration testing.
 Currently working at **Firesand Ltd**, where I implement robust systems, contribute to secure software delivery, and support threat detection efforts.:contentReference[oaicite:1]{index=1}

 ---